faizaan1abd/mslearn-openai/Instructions/Labs/advanced-concepts.md

 ## Few-Shot Prompts

-Few-Shot prompts enable you to provide multiple examples of the model to learn from.
+Few-shot prompts enable you to provide multiple examples for the model to learn from.
 This is useful when you want to fine-tune the output for more complex scenarios where the output may vary based on the input.
 It may also be a simpler way to define a task than providing detailed, natural language instructions of what you expect.

 Here's an example of entity extraction that is well-suited to few-shot prompts.